 For you men that wear your trousers a bit more classically with a fuller break, this is less of a concern as your socks will be concealed most of the time by your pants, but once you sit down, it’s a different story.

-So, let’s get rid of any of those types of socks and work towards something that is still interesting, but much more tasteful.
+So, let’s get rid of any of those types of socks and work towards something that is much more tasteful.

 I’ll leave you with a few tips…

 Your socks should match your trousers, not your shoes.
 Otherwise, you get a “bootie” look going on.

 Your socks ideally will pick up another color in your outfit, but if they don’t they should be in the same tone as the other colors.
 A common favorite pairing of mine is burgundy socks with a lighter navy trouser.

 Keep your patterns minimal or nonexistent.
 The more you have going on down there, the easier it is to screw it all up.

 Don’t mirror your patterns if you’re already wearing another pattern.
 Argyle socks with an argyle sweater is not a good combination.

 Darker, staple colors are always safe.
 Black, brown, charcoal, navy.